MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-scaler-user-guide-9-logistic-regression.md

 	  Start       -0.20651005
 	  Number       0.41060119

-The methods for variable selection (forward, backward, and stepwise), the definition of model scope, and the available selection criteria are all the same as for stepwise linear regression; see section 8.8 and the rxStepControl help file for more details.
+The methods for variable selection (forward, backward, and stepwise), the definition of model scope, and the available selection criteria are all the same as for stepwise linear regression; see ["Stepwise Variable Selection"](#stepwise-variable-selection) and the rxStepControl help file for more details.

 #### Plotting Model Coefficients